parvezk/reddit-element/README.md

 reddit-element
 ================

-## Getting Started

 'reddit-element' represents element that returns the public description of a

-@element reddit-element
+@element ``reddit-element``
-@blurb Element that returns the public description of a subreddit
+- Element that returns the public description of a subreddit
-@status alpha
-@url github.io
--->

 See the [component page](http://polymerlabs.github.io/reddit-element) for more information.